go-chi/chi/README.md

 REST API servers, written during the development of the Pressly API service that powers our public API service, which in turn powers all of our client-side applications.

-The key considerations of chi's design are: project structure, maintainability, standard http handlers (stdlib-only), developer productivity, and deconstructing a large system into many small parts.
-The core router `github.com/go-chi/chi` is quite small (less than 1000 LOC), but we've also included some useful/optional subpackages: [middleware](/middleware), [render](https://github.com/go-chi/render) and [docgen](https://github.com/go-chi/docgen).
+The key considerations of chi's design are: project structure, maintainability, standard HTTP handlers (stdlib-only), developer productivity, and deconstructing a large system into many small parts.
+The core router `github.com/go-chi/chi` is quite small (less than 1000 LOC), but we've also included some useful/optional sub-packages: [middleware](/middleware), [render](https://github.com/go-chi/render) and [docgen](https://github.com/go-chi/docgen).
 We hope you enjoy it too!

 ## Install